baumann-at/InfineonHackathon2019/src/README.md

 https://www4.baumann.at

-Infos about this project see folder "presentation".
+Infos about this project see folder "presentation"

 Infos about Infineon Security2Go StarterKit: